 Our regular contributors are students who are highly motivated and involved with our blog.
 They publish an article every six weeks on a wide variety of topics, and are the main source of content for the blog.

 If you are interested in learning more check out our facebook, KCL The Clandestine, or Instagram, WomenofKCL, or send us an email on firstname.lastname@example.org.
 We are always taking in new submissions and members to expand our women-politics team!

-Camilla is a second-year International Relations student, who is interested in politics, diplomacy and international law.
-She is as passionate about equality and social mobility, as she is addicted to coffee.
+Camilla is a third-year International Relations student, who is interested in politics and international law.
+She is passionate about equality and social mobility, addicted to